pkmasters/ansible/README.md

 ## Playbooks

-Each playbook in this repository addresses specific network automation needs.
+Each playbook in this repository addresses specific IT automation needs.
 Feel free to explore, use, and adapt them to your environment.

 ## Contribution